La Sportiva Men's Miura Climbing Shoes

 Black Diamond Momentum Climbing Shoes

 The Black Diamond Momentum rock shoes are practical in design yet highly functional in performance.
 Set to a more modest price, this pair of climbing gear covers all the essentials that make them comfortable, safe and reliable for all types of climbing sports.
 Made to incorporate engineered Knit Technology, the synthetic fabric provides exceptional breathability and a soft fit.
 Built for all-day comfort on moderate terrains, the Momentum’s are an entry-level shoe that will help you “find your feet” as you learn to navigate your way along climbing routes.
-For more shoes with great performance, check out our running shoes guide.
+This also makes a perfect gift for rock climbers in your life.

 Adjustable Velcro straps for a snugger fit